JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory: Introduction

 We adopt a complementary perspective that focuses directly on the \emph{interaction} between models and questions.
 The interaction has two sides: how a given model responds to an individual item, and how items are organized when viewed through the lens of the models.
 Studying this interaction enables item‑level prediction of LLM behavior and reveals how subjects are organized in the model's representational geometry.
 This capability of item-level prediction is also practical—for instance, routing systems benefit from knowing which model may succeed on which query~\citep{ong2025routellm, gururangan-etal-2022-demix}.

-Guided by this perspective, a natural approach would be to simulate interactions through a model's \emph{ability} score and an question's \emph{difficulty} score, as in traditional item response theory (IRT)~\citep{hambleton2013item}.
+Guided by this perspective, a natural approach would be to simulate interactions through a model's \emph{ability} score and a question's \emph{difficulty} score, as in traditional item response theory (IRT)~\citep{hambleton2013item}.
 However, two empirical patterns challenge this view.
 First, a single scalar ability does not induce a universal ordering of LLMs across items: traditional item response models fail to recover a consistent monotone relationship between ability and correctness within benchmarks.
 Second, behavior varies smoothly across semantically related items: when questions are similar, predicted responses should remain close.
 Motivated by these observations, we seek a formulation in which these two empirical patterns are captured by the interaction between ability and difficulty.

 To explore this idea, we propose \textbf{JE‑IRT}, a framework that combines joint embedding learning with ideas from item response theory.
 In JE‑IRT, both models and questions are embedded in a shared space; their geometric interaction determines the probability of a correct response.
 Crucially, \emph{direction} captures semantic specialization (what a question is about), and \emph{norm} reflects difficulty (how hard it is).
 Unlike traditional IRT, which assigns content‑agnostic item parameters learned only from response patterns, JE‑IRT ties difficulty and discrimination to question content and does not assume a scalar ability that orders all models.
 Empirically, JE‑IRT provides accurate item‑level predictions and scales to new models: after learning question embeddings once, a new LLM can be integrated by training only its embedding, reaching near‑joint‑training performance with a small fraction of its data.
-The learned geometry is interpretable: directions organize topical specialization, norms track difficulty, and clustering reveals an LLM‑centric taxonomy that only partially aligns with human‑defined subjects.
+The learned geometry is interpretable: directions organize topical specialization, norms track difficulty, and clustering reveals an LLM-centric taxonomy that only partially aligns with human-defined subjects.
+We further show that simple linear probes on the embedding space recover cross-subject abilities, for example an arithmetic axis that highlights quantitatively demanding questions outside math-labeled subjects.
+We highlight three main contributions of this work:\footnote{Data and code available at \href{https://github.com/ruyi101/JE-IRT}{\texttt{\faGithub\,JE-IRT}}.} \begin{itemize} \item Using traditional item response theory (IRT) and analysis of LLM responses, we show that the assumed total order between model ability and question difficulty does not hold, even within fine-grained benchmarks.
+This calls for moving beyond scalar rankings toward frameworks that capture richer model--question interactions.